 Day 2: From eco village to Landmannahellir.
 100 kms drive / 12 km hike

 Morning yoga practice and breakfast.
-Bus transfer to the Fjallabak nature reserve and then a half day hike through deserts, canyons and lava fields.
+We will drive to the Fjallabak nature reserve followed by a half day hike through deserts, canyons and lava fields.
 The area offers a beautiful view of Hekla, Iceland’s most active volcano, once considered to be the gateway of hell in medieval Europe.
 We’ll cross the stunning fissure vent of Valagjá, stumble through some relatively recent lava flows, cross our first river and walk past some tranquil crater lakes surrounded by green slopes, particularly characteristic for the area.

 Arrival at our hut in Landmannahellir where we will stay the next three nights.